 CHANGING NARRATIVES & IMPROVING REALITIES

-Welcome to The Africa Soft Power Group!
-We are the umbrella platform for three organisations with mutual objectives.
-Our overriding mission is to mainstream vital – and all too often still unseen – African perspectives as a fundamental part of the global conversation in every aspect of life and economy.
+The Africa Soft Power Group is the umbrella platform for three organisations, each united by a single mission: to mainstream vital, and all too often still unseen, African perspectives as a fundamental part of the global conversation in every aspect of life and economy.

 Leveraging the power of Africa’s creative & cultural industries, to propel the continent forward, both domestically and on the world stage.